prakharmrsl/easypcceo.github.io/pages/crypto-mining/bitcoin-hardware.md

 ![Avalon6 Profit](/img/cryptocurrency/gpu/asic/avalon6-profit.png "Avalon 6 Profit")

-With the extreme difficulty of successfully mining Bitcoin, this miner does not prove extremely profitable either.
+With the extreme difficulty of and complexity of mining Bitcoin, this miner does not prove extremely profitable either.
 However, it is still a great option for hobbyists.
 If you have access to low cost electricity, and you're willing to optimize the miner, it can still be profitbale in 2017.

 NOTE: This miner does NOT include a powersupply.
 We recommend the [Dell L1100E-S0 1100W PSU.](https://www.amazon.com/gp/product/B014VUHHP0/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B014VUHHP0&linkCode=as2&tag=cryptocurrency06-20&linkId=87c94875cc1b621a3c0136f01cd29c94)